aibrite/jdash-docs/src/client/getting-started.md

 ### Step 3: Develop your first dashlet
 Use `j-dashlet` element to define a dashlet.

-Content of `j-dashlet` can include `template` element which can be used to define dom (innerHTML) of your dashlet.
+Content of `j-dashlet` can include `template` element, which can be used to define dom (innerHTML) of your dashlet.

-An optional `script` element inside `j-dashlet` can be used to execute javascript for this dashlet.
+An optional `script` element inside `j-dashlet` can be used to execute Javascript for this dashlet.
 That simple & clear!

 Copy the following code inside `body` tag.